michael105/zcomp/README.md

     the ratio is around 52-54%, for most text files.

   - The decompression is lightning fast.
-    It can even exceed the memory throughput, since on average only 55% of the decompressed data are to be read, the decompression consists of (~)three lines of code(!), (the instrcutions might fit into a single cacheline) and the dictionary used for decompression is at 254Bytes, fitting into (at least) the L1 Cache.
+    It could even exceed memory throughput,
+    since on average only 55% of the decompressed data are to be read, the decompression consists of (~)three lines of code(!), (the instructions might fit into a single cacheline) and the dictionary used for decompression is at 254Bytes, fitting into (at least) the L1 Cache.

-  - So this might be of good choice for harddisk compression (e.g. the root file system, which is seldom written to, but mainly read from), or for embedded targets
+  - So this might be suitable for embedded targets, html/javascript compression (compress once with higher load, decompress often with low usage of resources)

   - The compressed files are searchable, without having them decompressed.